Michalovce: Population

 In 1910, Michalovce had 6120 residents, of whom 3792 were Hungarian, 1586 Slovak and 542 German.
 The religious makeup was 38.6% Roman Catholic, 32.3% Jewish and 23.2% Greek Catholic.
 After World War II, due to the Presidential Benes decrees, almost the entire population of the region's ethnic Hungarians and Germans (including the region's native Carpathian Germans) were forcibly expelled.
 Those remaining were assimilated and subjected to Slovakization.

-According to the 2001 census, the town had 39,948 inhabitants.
-94.57% were Slovaks, 2.24% were Roma, 0.73% were Czechs and 0.47% were Ukrainian.
-The religious makeup was 53.92% Roman Catholics, 19.65% Greek Catholics, 9.73% people with no religious affiliation and 5.19% Orthodox.

-According to the 2011 census, the town had 40,027 inhabitants.
-79.53% of the inhabitants were Slovaks, 3.09% were Roma, 0.39% were Czechs and 0.36% were Ukrainians.
-15.47% did not specify a nationality.
-The religious makeup was 42.07% Roman Catholics, 16.50% Greek Catholics, 3.96% Orthodox, 3.97% Evangelicals, 10.33% with no religious affiliation and 18.30% who did not specify affiliation.